 The OMC Professional Training Program uses The Bangor, Exeter & Oxford Mindfulness-Based Interventions Teaching Assessment Criteria for training and feedback.

-Certificates of Completion are provided upon successful completion of each training level and may qualify for CEUs from some professional associations.
+Certificates of Completion are provided upon successful completion of each training level described below and may qualify for CEUs from some professional associations.

-- Completion of the Online Mindfulness and Ethics module via the Canadian Psychological Association (Cost to be established by CPA)
+- Completion of the Online Mindfulness and Ethics module via the Canadian Psychological Association (Cost is established by CPA)

-- Completion in-person of five all-day training modules covering
+- Completion of the five (5) training modules covering

 Upon successful completion, the skills may be used within the scope of one’s professional training.
 For example, as a mental health professional, this may involve using the practices and concepts with individual clients.

-NOTE: This training does not certify mindfulness teaching skills, constitute approval to teach an 8-week program, or to train others using the MBSM materials from the OMC.
+NOTE: Completion of this training does not certify mindfulness teaching skills, constitute approval to teach an 8-week program, or to train others using the MBSM materials from the OMC.

 The OMC adheres to the global guidelines for mindfulness teachers as formulated by the International Integrity Network.